 The tax code is so darn complicated that mistakes are bound to happen.
 In most cases, folks who are using big box software brands to self-prepare their tax returns feel that the software adequately meets their needs.
 But boy do things change once one enters the world of alternative asset investing, especially when it comes to real estate.

-Regardless of whether you’re a DIY or “hire the pro” type of landlord, here are the top ten tax mistakes that I see real estate investors make time and time again without fail.
-This guide will help you review your own tax returns to prevent future mistakes.
+Regardless of whether you’re a DIY or “hire the pro” type of landlord, here are the top ten real estate tax mistakes that I see investors make time and time again without fail.
+These tax tips for real estate investors will help you review your own tax returns to prevent future mistakes.

 1. Not accounting for depreciation